Here’s a look at listeriosis, a serious infection generally caused by eating food contaminated with the bacterium Listeria monocytogenes.

 Almost everyone diagnosed with listeriosis has an infection that has spread beyond the gastrointestinal tract.

-Infections during pregnancy can lead to miscarriage, stillbirth, premature delivery, or infection of the newborn.
+Infections during pregnancy can lead to miscarriage, stillbirth, premature delivery or infection of the newborn.

 Listeriosis can be treated with antibiotics.

 Multistate outbreak of L. monocytogenes associated with turkey deli meat.

 September 18, 2002 - The CDC announces that it is investigating an outbreak of listeriosis infections.

-October 12, 2002 - Pilgrim’s Pride Foods, in Franconia, Pennsylvania, recalls 27.4 million lbs. of fresh and frozen ready-to-eat turkey and chicken products produced since May 1, 2002.
+October 12, 2002 - Pilgrim’s Pride Foods, in Franconia, Pennsylvania, recalls 27.4 million pounds of fresh and frozen ready-to-eat turkey and chicken products produced since May 1, 2002.
 In total, 54 illnesses, eight deaths, and three fetal deaths are reported in nine states.

 October 22, 2013 -The Jensen brothers plead guilty to misdemeanor charges.

-Ricotta Cheese - 2012 September 10, 2012 - Multistate outbreak of listeriosis associated with Frescolina Marte Brand Ricotta Salata Cheese.
-Forever Cheese, Inc. initiates a voluntary recall of Frescolina Marte Brand Ricotta Salata Cheese with a single lot number.
-Four days later, Forever Cheese, Inc. expands the recall and removes all cheese related to the Italian exporter from the market.
+September 10, 2012 - Multistate outbreak of listeriosis associated with Frescolina Marte Brand Ricotta Salata Cheese.
+Forever Cheese, Inc., initiates a voluntary recall of Frescolina Marte Brand Ricotta Salata Cheese with a single lot number.
+Four days later, Forever Cheese, Inc., expands the recall and removes all cheese related to the Italian exporter from the market.

 In total, 22 illnesses and four deaths are reported in 13 states and the District of Columbia from the outbreak.

 July 3, 2013 - Crave Brothers Farmstead Cheese Company in Wisconsin recalls three types of cheeses made on or before July 1 due to possible Listeria monocytogenes contamination.

 In total, six illnesses and one death are reported in five states.